-I Used Cinnamon as a Sleep Aid…and it Worked!
+I Used Cinnamon as a Sleep Aid…and it’s Good!

 I’m always on the lookout for new drinks to help my insomnia, and when I saw this warm milk, cinnamon and honey sleep drink I knew I had to try it.

 I had a mug about an hour before bed, but it wasn’t very long before I started feeling its effects.
-My body felt more relaxed and I was actually drowsy.
-I had forgotten what it was like to actually be sleepy before I went to bed!
+Maybe it was all in my mind, but my body felt more relaxed and seemed like I was actually getting drowsy.
+It was an awesome feeling, let me tell you.

 You might think cinnamon is only good for french toast and pastries, but sleep is actually a little known benefit of cinnamon.

-This recipe works so well because it combines cinnamon, honey, and warm milk, three key ingredients that are proven insomnia busters.
+This honey and cinnamon recipe for sleep works so well because it combines cinnamon, honey, and warm milk, three key ingredients that are proven insomnia busters.

 It doesn’t set off the release of sleep hormones like bananas or pink Himalayan sea salt, but cinnamon does prepare your body to have a restful, uninterrupted night’s sleep.